kubernetes/website/docs/tasks/administer-cluster/cpu-management-policies.md

 ### Configuration

-The CPU Manager is introduced as an alpha feature in Kubernetes v1.8.
-It must be explicitly enabled in the kubelet feature gates:
+The CPU Manager is an alpha feature in Kubernetes v1.8.
+It was enabled by default as a beta feature since v1.10.
-`--feature-gates=CPUManager=true`.

 The CPU Manager policy is set with the `--cpu-manager-policy` kubelet option.
 There are two supported policies: